JonahKember/MA-Thesis/Dynamic_Efficiency.md

 ### Code:

-Dynamic Efficiency can be measured with the following code, where the alpha value is slected as in Grindrod et al. (2011).
+Dynamic Efficiency can be measured with the following code, where the alpha value is selected as in Grindrod et al. (2011).

 **dynamicEfficiency**: